M4nuski/LegoTV/README.md

 ## PIC Firmware
 * The PIC16F88 assembly files of the actual firmware
 * Includes a few quick macro for 16bit operations and wrapped ASM branching
-* Both methods to send and receive data are shown with conventionnal loop structure and also the faster inline version
+* Both methods to send and receive data are shown with conventionnal loop structure and also the faster unwrapped version

 ## TFT Data Manager
 A simple image library style editor to load and adjust image file to fit the TFT screen and then convert the resulting "library" in a pure flash data file readable by the TFT screen.